Tobacco smoking: Restrictions

-Some countries have also banned advertisement at point of sale.
-United Kingdom and Ireland have limited the advertisement of tobacco at retailers.
+Some countries have also banned advertisements at the point of sale.
+The United Kingdom and Ireland have limited the advertisement of tobacco at retailers.
 This includes storing of cigarettes behind a covered shelf not visible to the public.
-They do however allow some limited advertising at retailers.
-Norway has a complete ban of point of sale advertising.
+They do, however, allow some limited advertising at retailers.
+Norway has a complete ban on point-of-sale advertising.
 This includes smoking products and accessories.
-Implementing these policies can be challenging, all of these countries experienced resistance and challenges from the tobacco industry.
-The World Health Organisation recommends the complete ban of all types of advertisement or product placement, including at vending machines, at airports and on internet shops selling tobacco.
+Implementing these policies can be challenging; all of these countries experienced resistance and challenges from the tobacco industry.
+The World Health Organization recommends the complete ban of all types of advertisement or product placement, including at vending machines, at airports and on internet shops selling tobacco.
 The evidence is as yet unclear as to the effect of such bans.

 Many countries have a smoking age.
-In many countries, including the United States, most European Union member states, New Zealand, Canada, South Africa, Israel, India, Brazil, Chile, Costa Rica and Australia, it is illegal to sell tobacco products to minors and in the Netherlands, Austria, Belgium, Denmark and South Africa it is illegal to sell tobacco products to people under the age of 16.
+In many countries, including the United States, most European Union member states, New Zealand, Canada, South Africa, Israel, India, Brazil, Chile, Costa Rica and Australia, it is illegal to sell tobacco products to minors and in the Netherlands, Austria, Belgium, Denmark and South Africa it is illegal to sell tobacco products to people under the age of 18.
 On 1 September 2007 the minimum age to buy tobacco products in Germany rose from 16 to 18, as well as in the United Kingdom where on 1 October 2007 it rose from 16 to 18.
 Underlying such laws is the belief that people should make an informed decision regarding the risks of tobacco use.
-These laws have a lax enforcement in some nations and states.
-In China, Turkey, and many other countries usually a child will have little problem buying tobacco products, because they are often told to go to the store to buy tobacco for their parents.
+These laws have lax enforcement in some nations and states.
+In China, Turkey, and many other countries, a child has little problem buying tobacco products because they are often told to go to the store to buy tobacco for their parents.